LaravelDaily/Laravel-Reservations-Course/course/02 - Admin Role for Companies.md

 So, what do we do in these tests?

 - First, because in the tests we are working with the database, we enable the `RefreshDatabase` trait.
 But don't forget to edit your `phpunit.xml` to ensure you're working on the **testing** database and not live!
 - Next, we create a user.
-Here, in the first test, we use the earlier added `admin()` state from the Factory.
+In the first test, we use the earlier added `admin()` state from the Factory.
 - Then, acting as a newly-created user, we go to the `companies.index` route.
 - Ant last, we check the response.
-The administrator will get a response HTTP status of `200 OK` and other users will receive an HTTP status of `403 Forbidden`.
+The administrator will get a response HTTP status of `200 OK`, and other users will receive an HTTP status of `403 Forbidden`.

 ```
 > php artisan test --filter=CompanyTest